 On the other hand, Power BI offers a support functionality that is limited to users with a free account, allowing only it’s premium and pro users for faster support.

 This ultimately depends on whether you want to pay the full cost up front.
 If yes, then Tableau should be your first choice.

 If we could put it this way, Power BI can be your best choice if you are a common stakeholder because of its intuitive drag and drop features, for which a data analyst’s experience is not crucial.
 Tableau can win if your choice is speed and if you have the capital to support.

 Related Reading: Find how SAP HANA is becoming the game changer.

 In a nutshell, both Power BI and Tableau have different functionalities which depend on the variant business requirements.
 The best BI tool for your business can be selected only depending on the business requirements.
-With the help of expert IT consultants, you can make the right choice for your business.
-Contact Fingent today!
+Partnering with a software development company can provide businesses with access to expert IT consultants who can help make informed technology decisions.
+At Fingent, our team of consultants can guide you in making the right choices for your business.
+Contact us today to learn more.